DLFDK/lythfrederiksen-com/src/posts/14-09-2022/_index.md

 <div class="step">
     <h3>STEP 2</h3>
-    <p>The script grabs all elements with the Lazyfit class and registers them with an IntersectionObserver.
+    <p>The script grabs all elements with the lazyfit-class and registers them with an IntersectionObserver.
 This way we can implement lazy loading while we’re at it.
 </p>
 </div>